Pilot Child Welfare System Redesign

 The purpose of Therapeutic Day Services are:

-- Provide a safe environment for the abused or neglected child to recover and heal
+- Provide a safe environment for the assaulted/battered or criminally neglected child to recover and heal during the day, while returning home at night and weekends

-- Provide a trauma-based practice that teaches the child more healthy responses to situations they encounter at home
+- Provide a trauma-based practice that teaches the child healthier responses to situations they encounter at home

-- Allow the child to “remain at home” during the evening and weekends, if it is safe at home for the child
+- Allow the child to “remain at home” during the evening and weekends, when the child is safe at home, thus providing continuing family support

-See Section 1.2 New In-Home Services for a description of some of the programs and services that have been rated “well supported” or “supported” by the Title IV-E Prevention Services Clearinghouse.
+See Section 5.3 for a description of some of the programs and services that have been rated “well supported” or “supported” by the Title IV-E Prevention Services Clearinghouse.

 To submit questions or comments, please email Jo@Jo-Calk.com.
 I welcome all input, ideas, and suggestions.
 Thank you for caring for children.